 That’s the beauty of machine learning and advanced analytics.

 It enables the extracting of big data from data lakes, which is accompanied by cost effective data storage.
-With SIEMs, it’s not that easy or straightforward.
+With a SIEM product, it’s not that easy or straightforward.
 In too many cases, it’s downright difficult to extract that data.
 Retrieving the invaluable context from SIEM security data and correlating it with the volume of big data is a serious challenge.

 We’ve seen managed services organizations supporting SIEM platforms come up an array of custom solutions for extracting this critical data.
 They involve scripting and other manually intensive bespoke services to achieve that end.
 This circumstance is something of a “canary in a coalmine.”
 How much more scripting and custom work does it require to keep the SIEM up-to-date for data extraction and correlation?
 Here, manual one-off point solutions are offered.
 Fast and comprehensive security automation, orchestration, and response are the need and the goal.
 The speed of SIEM data retrieval capability is generally dominated by accessing columnar or parallel data stores.
 These are partitioning, and not aligning with the requirement of comprehensive and enterprise-wide security data correlation.